Family

 Tied up to a tender, on a break from the sea.

-Keeping ship's routine, but it wasn't to be.
+Keeping ship's routine, it wasn't meant to be.

 Boarded by a man with several stars on his sleeve,

-He meant to look around and inspect where he pleased.
+He thought he'd look around and inspect where he pleased.

 He brought his wife, and on top of that,